Buryats

 - Youth Leadership Roles

-- Youth are taking on leadership roles in cultural organizations and community projects, driving innovation and change.
+- Youth are taking leadership roles in cultural revival and community development projects.

 - Innovation And Startups